-We have a senior revolving credit facility ("Facility") with a syndicate of major commercial banks under which we may borrow up to \$405 million at rates of interest (based either on the Eurodollar rate or the prime rate as in effect from time to time) that vary depending on our credit ratings.
-The Facility has a maturity date of August 2007; subject to the agreement of the lenders (or prospective lenders) to increase their commitments, we have the option to increase the Facility up to an aggregate of \$450 million.
+We have a senior revolving credit facility ("Facility") with a syndicate of major commercial banks under which we may borrow up to \$405 million at rates of interest (based either on the Eurodollar rate or the prime rate as in effect from time to time) that vary depending on our credit ratings, that is scheduled to mature in August 2007.
+Subject to the agreement of the lenders (or prospective lenders) to increase their commitments, we have the option to increase the Facility up to an aggregate of \$450 million.
 The Facility contains financial covenants with respect to net worth, leverage and interest coverage.
 The Facility also contains customary affirmative and negative covenants, including limitations on indebtedness, liens, cash dividends and fundamental corporate changes.
 Borrowings under the Facility are collateralized by pledges of all capital stock or other equity interests owned by us.
+Immediately following our previously discussed investments in the Canadian asset management firms, borrowings under the Facility were \$216 million.